Have you explored the CCC records for your ancestors? The Civilian Conservation Corps are a valuable resource to your genealogy research!

 The Civilian Conservation Corps (CCC) was a public relief corps dating from 1933-1942.
 Part of the New Deal by President Roosevelt, this program was specifically for unmarried and unemployed men.
 The men of the CCC worked to build roads, parks and improve other lands and natural resources.
-The men were organized into camps throughout the country.

-Types of Information Found in CCCR Records
+Types of Information Found in CCC Records

 Records were kept on each man who joined the CCC.
 These records can provide a surprising amount of information on your ancestor.
+Information such as:

 - Location of your ancestor in time and place